Junctional epidermolysis bullosa (EB) severe

 Finger and toenails are often lost following blistering around the nail bed.
 Fingertip wounds can be dressed with Mepitel One® as a primary wound dressing, covered with Mepilex® Transfer or PolyMem® and secured with a small strip of adhesive tape, taking care the tape does not come into contact with the skin.
 If products accidentally adhere to the skin, or dressings become stuck, a non-sting medical adhesive remover such as Appeel® (CliniMed), will remove the product painlessly and without causing further damage.

 Wounds may look deep red, lumpy and bleed easily.
 This is called over-granulation tissue, which is very common in babies and children with junctional EB.
 A steroid cream can be applied to reduce this.

 Infants may be reluctant to feed due to soreness from blisters in the mouth.
-A Haberman® (Special Needs) feeder is often helpful.
+A Haberman® (Special Needs) feeder, or syringe feeding is often helpful.
 Application of teething gels to the teat or directly to the mucous membranes prior to feeding or a preparation such as Gelclair® further reduces pain.
-Breastfeeding is often possible although the face may need to be protected with a layer of emollient to reduce friction from rooting.
+Breastfeeding is often possible although the face may need to be protected with a layer of emollient or Vaseline® to reduce friction from rooting.

 Constipation is a common problem with all types of EB, often resulting from blistering and soreness around the bottom.
 Constipation may be further compounded by side effects from pain medicines.
-Treatment with laxatives may be needed.
+Treatment with laxatives is often needed.

 Pain management is complex and needs constant readjustment.
 Your EB team will help with this and will refer to a specialist paediatric pain or palliative care team to ensure your child is as comfortable as possible.